metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 <AccordionItem title="JavaScript — SDK">
 <div className="accordion-item-padding">

-:::warning
+:::info
-The JS SDK is not compatible with Candy Machines version 2 and above.
-Please use the Umi library instead.
+The JS SDK is only compatible with Candy Machines with account version 1.
+That means, it does not support minting programmable NFTs and it is not compatible with Candy Machines created with the latest version of [Sugar](/developer-tools/sugar/overview/introduction).

+You may consider [using the Umi library](/programs/candy-machine/getting-started#umi-library-recommended) instead which supports all versions of Candy Machines.
+Alternatively, you may downgrade you Sugar version to `2.0.0` or use the Solita-generated library.

+See [Programmable NFTs](/programs/candy-machine/programmable-nfts) for more details.
 :::

 When creating a Candy Machine, only the `sellerFeeBasisPoints` attribute is required out of the attributes listed above.
 The other attributes have the following default values: